turingschool/curriculum/source/projects/traffic_spy.markdown

 http://yourapplication:port/sources/jumpstartlab/urls/about
 ```

+When the url for the identifier does exists:

 * Longest response time to shortest response time

+When the url for the identifier does not exist:

+* Message that the url has not been requested

+**Application Events Index**

 A client is able to view aggregate event data at the following address: